 In the third installment of this five-part series, Jon Titus explores the basic elements of a control system.
 In the first two installments, Jon covered relays and sink vs. source control.
 Check back next month for the 4th installment.

 Q: Now I understand relays and current sinks and sources.
 Some of the sensors I plan to use come in two varieties, PNP and NPN.
-What do these abbreviations mean?
+What do these abbreviations mean and what are the differences between NPN vs. PNP?

 A: The initials indicate a type of transistor used in the output section of many sensors.
 Before discussing sensors and controller outputs, a short explanation of both transistor types will get you off to a good start without the need for a degree in semiconductor physics!
 (The Ps and Ns refer to types of semiconductor material.)